harsh-doshii/harsh-doshii.github.io/content/posts/133_post.md

 3. YOLO and kindness

 When you are sick (and you know it’s temporary), you learn that this can happen to anyone at any time and it can turn their world upside down.
 Sickness is a brilliant reminder of how temporary “okay” is.
 Sure you are okay right now, but tomorrow?
 We don’t know.
 This is in no way to look at life in a depressing way, but rather: “sure you are okay right now, but tomorrow?
 We don’t know.
 HENCE, WE SHOULD MAKE THE MOST OF TODAY”.
 I have planned a gazillion projects to pursue, things to do, life to live after my physical battles end.
 This makes me think why did I hold back at all in the first place?
 Being fit is a blessing that one seldom appreciates, we all should do it more, because YOLO, right!
-This also extends to the fact that we must be kinder—to everyone we know, to ourselves too.
+This also extends to the fact that we must be kinder - to everyone we know, to ourselves too.
 The world in itself is full of pain and misery, the best we can do is bring the pain down for others.
 The person you dislike today can be suffering through a really painful physical ordeal against their wishes, the least one can do is show them kindness!

 ---